Maria Josepha of Austria: Queen and electress

-In 1733, Frederick Augustus was elected King of the Polish–Lithuanian Commonwealth as August III the Saxon.
-Maria Josepha was crowned 20 January 1734.
+In 1733, Frederick Augustus was elected King and Grand Duke of the Polish–Lithuanian Commonwealth as August III the Saxon.
+Maria Josepha was crowned on 17 January 1734.
 Queen Maria Josepha was described as ambitious, intelligent and religious.
-She founded many churches and convents and gave her strong support to the Polish Jesuits.
+She founded many churches and convents and gave her strong support to the Polish-Lithuanian Jesuits.

-As queen of Poland and electress of Saxony, she divided her time between the two nations.
-Though Saxony was her main residence, she enjoyed her stays in Poland because it was a Catholic nation where she could exercise her faith openly.
-Between November 1734 to February 1736, she and Frederick Augustus made their longest visit to Poland, prolonged because of the War of the Polish Succession.
-They continued to make frequent trips, lasting from between five and eight months each, plus several shorter trips lasting a couple of months less.
-She learned to speak Polish and was often present during the assemblies of the Polish parliament.
+As queen of Poland, grand duchess of Lithuania and electress of Saxony, she divided her time between the two nations.
+Though Saxony was her main residence, she enjoyed her stays in Poland-Lithuania because it was a Catholic nation where she could exercise her faith openly.
+Between November 1734 to February 1736, she and Frederick Augustus made their longest visit to Poland-Lithuania, prolonged because of the War of the Polish Succession.
+They continued to make frequent trips, lasting between five and eight months each, plus several shorter trips lasting a couple of months less.
+She learned to speak Polish and was often present during the assemblies of the Sejm of the Polish-Lithuanian Commonwealth.
 During her absences from home, she frequently corresponded with her children in French, having a somewhat closer relationship to them than usual for her class.
 She gave them pet names and encouraged them to write to her in an informal way.
 She shared an interest in music, art and hunting with her spouse, and they usually spent their autumns at the Palace of Hubertusburg for the hunting season.